pmclamas/knowledge_base/Books (reading notes)/Cybersecurity career guide.md

 This will now serve as the foundation for the next step, which is identifying core skills, as well as later helping develop your capabilities inventory.

 **Core Skills**
+The next step is to connect technical capabilities with concepts that apply to cybersecurity.
+Core Skills are the transferrable skills that each technical skill can be divided into.
+By understanding the core skills in each of the capabilities identified, we will build a justification for how your past non-security experience has better equipped you for that security role you are pursuing.

+- processing multiple inputs
+- translating inputs into response tasks
+- prioritising and organising responses to maximise efficiency
+- planning and executing critical maintenance activities
+- maintaining focus on efficient delivery for the consumer

+When you're approaching an entry-level job and don't have a lot of past experience in the field to draw on, being able to confidently justify these connections will prove valuable.

+1. From your technical capabilities list, take all the non-security-focused capabilities that you marked in the Experience column and put them in  a new list.
+2. for each capability, reword your description, replacing any terminology that would identify the job or industry to which it applies.
+Remember, the goal is to generalise it enough that it can be applied universally.
+3. after you have completed rewording the descriptions, break them into singular skills.
+4. look through the singular skills and eliminate any duplicates
+5. test out each skill to see if you can apply it to two or three careers from multiple other fields.
+If you cannot, try rewording the bullet further to truly capture a job-neutral description of the skill.

+Confidence drives credibility.
+If you can deliver the message with conviction and passion, the receiver of that information is far more likely to accept it.

+Finally, don't make the mistake of confusing core skills with soft skills.
+The two concepts are different.
+Core skills will ultimately apply to a specific task or capability of a potential job.
+Soft skills remain a little more ambiguous in that sense.
+They are not related to any one specific task and, instead, apply across the myriad of responsibilities for a given job role.
+Therefore, soft skills are the final list we need to look at before working on building a capabilities inventory.

+Soft skills
+Typically associated with higher-level personality traits and help augment a person's ability to complete many job-related responsibilities more effectively.
+Soft skills are a critical element when hiring managers are looking at potential candidates.

+Soft skills are hard to self-analyse.
+It takes an incredible degree of self-awareness and objectivity to see where we excel and to admit where we are weak.
+No matter how objective we try to be, a level of personal bias always remains simply because we cannot perceive ourselves the way the outside world perceives us.
+Measurement of soft skills tends to be more subjective.

+Most soft skills are things that you can practice improving.
+At times you may simply have to be aware of weaknesses that you cannot improve upon and compensate for those in other ways.